At France's Davos, French bosses laud impact of new president

-AIX-EN-PROVENCE, France Top French company bosses who have for years lamented their country's slow pace of reforms offered glowing praise this year at an annual summer gathering in Provence for the first steps taken by newly elected President Emmanuel Macron.
+AIX-EN-PROVENCE, France (Reuters) - Top French company bosses who have for years lamented their country's slow pace of reforms offered glowing praise this year at an annual summer gathering in Provence for the first steps taken by newly elected President Emmanuel Macron.

 Sixty days after Macron became France's youngest-ever president, the chief executives gathered in the southern town of Aix-en-Provence said they had sensed a radical change in the country's image abroad.